 The El Dorado County Youth Commission (YC) helps identify the needs of our county’s youth and communicates those needs to our local representatives.
 The Board of Supervisors and the El Dorado County Office of Education (EDCOE) co-sponsor the YC, which develops and expresses the opinions, ideas, and visions of youth in our county.
 Students on the YC participate as a youth government and gain an enriching leadership experience.
 The YC is always looking for ways to help youth implement projects and ideas that will benefit the community.

 Get to Know our 2021/2022 Youth Commissioners

-Mahee is a sophomore at Oak Ridge High School.
+Mahee is a junior at Oak Ridge High School.
 She is so grateful for this opportunity to be a voice for the youth in El Dorado County, especially for those who struggle with mental health.
 Some of her favorite hobbies include volunteering with Hands4Hope, competing in speech-and-debate, and listening to Harry Styles.

 Avery is a sophomore at Charter University Prep who is excited to help promote wellness and connection throughout our community.
 She is a passionate dancer, and is looking forward to making positive changes to benefit the wellness of the El Dorado County Youth.
 This is her second year on the Youth Commission.

 Sophia is a sophomore at Oak Ridge High School.
 This is her first year on the Youth Commission and she is very excited to make a difference in the community.
 She enjoys helping the community through clubs like Interact and UNICEF, and she is a part of Trojan Pride Sports Marketing at Oak Ridge and enjoys being a videographer for her school’s athletics.